parisChatz/Handwritten-Digit-Recognition/README.md

 as “1” to “9” in their natural order.

 # NEURAL NETWORK
-The neural network has 3 layers – an input layer, a hidden layer and an output layer.
+The neural network has 3 layers(400x25x10) – an input layer, a hidden layer and an output layer.
 Recall that our inputs are pixel values ofdigit images.
 Since the images are of size 20×20, this gives us 400 input layer units (excluding the extra bias unit which always outputs +1).